Zaytinya

 Where the Eastern Mediterranean Meets the Peninsula

 Walk into the Stanford Shopping Center along El Camino Real and most of what you pass reads as expected: retail anchors, fast-casual counters, the occasional chain sit-down.
+Zaytinya is a restaurant in Palo Alto serving Modern Mediterranean Mezze (Turkish, Greek, Lebanese); reservations are recommended and the price tier is about $60 per person.
 Zaytinya interrupts that rhythm.
 The dining room operates on the logic of the eastern Mediterranean meze table, a format in which no single dish is the point and arrival order is more suggestion than rule.
 That structural difference is felt before you read the menu.

-Meze culture, shared across Turkey, Greece, Lebanon, and the Levant more broadly, is one of the older communal dining traditions in the world.
+Meze culture, shared across Turkey, Greece, Lebanon, and the Levant more broadly, is a communal dining tradition.
 The table fills incrementally, conversation fills the gaps between plates, and the meal's shape is negotiated rather than prescribed.
 In cities with deep Middle Eastern or Greek communities, restaurants that work this format tend to draw regulars who understand its rhythm.
 In Palo Alto, a city whose restaurant scene tilts heavily toward Japanese, Californian, and New American formats, Zaytinya represents a less common offering, which makes understanding what it is and how to use it more useful than simply knowing it exists.

 The Cuisine and Its Roots